 keep-web can instruct the browser to only download the file.

 This can be mitigated by having separate domains for each collection, or limiting preview to circumstances where the collection is not accessed with the user’s regular full-access token.
-For cluster administrators that understand the risks, this protection can also be turned off.
+For clusters where this risk is acceptable, this protection can also be turned off by setting the

 The following “same origin” URL patterns are supported for public collections and collections shared anonymously via secret links (i.e., collections which can be served by keep-web without making use of any implicit credentials like cookies).
 See “Same-origin URLs” below.